-- Foreign exchange is the trading of different national currencies or units of account. - It is important because the exchange rate, the price of one currency in terms of another, is a major determinant of a nation's economic health and hence the well-being of all the people residing in it.
+- Foreign exchange is the trading of different national currencies or units of account. - It is important because the exchange rate, the price of one currency in terms of another, helps to determine a nation's economic health and hence the well-being of all the people residing in it. - The exchange rate is also important because it can help or hurt specific interests within a country: exporters tend to be helped (hurt) by a weak (strong) domestic currency because they will sell more (less) abroad, while consumers are hurt (helped) by a strong currency because imported goods will be more (less) expensive for them.